Privacy Policy

 9. Your Rights

-Depending on your location, you may have the following rights regarding your personal information:
+Under UK data protection law, you have the following rights regarding your personal information:

 - Right to access: Request a copy of the personal information we hold about you